 Beth: (shrugs) I don’t know.
 This is supposed to be a Mafia romance.
-Well, maybe I could work in an interesting subplot with that.
+Well, maybe I could work on an interesting subplot with that.

-Sword Guy: Who in hells is this, Beth?
+Sword Guy: Who in hells is this, Scribe?

 Beth: [distractedly, concentrating on paper] Hi, Arekan.
 Contract character.
 Just temporary.